Skip to main content

 A few decades after the Arabs were driven out of Mallorca by Jaume I in 1229, the local philosopher Ramon Llull founded a monastery just outside Valldemossa on the current site of the Miramar Estate in 1276.
 The monastery became a centre of learning for Franciscan monks and led to the first printing press on Mallorca being introduced here in 1485.

-Tourism began in this small village in the mountains thanks to one cold, damp winter in 1838.
-When composer Frederic Chopin arrived in Valldemossa with his lover, George Sand, they rented a former monk's cell planning to carry on their affair away from the gossip of Paris and hoping that the climate would benefit Chopin's health (he had tuberculosis).
-Nothing worked out as planned.
+Tourism began in this small mountain village when composer Frederic Chopin arrived in Valldemossa with his lover, George Sand in the 1830s.
+Renting a former monk's cell to conduct their love affair away from the gossips of Paris, and hoping that the climate would benefit Chopin's health (he had tuberculosis), it didn't work out as planned.
 The weather was wet and windy, the couple were shunned by the locals and Chopin's piano was late to arrive.
 Sand took out her anger on Valldemossa in a spiteful book, 'Winter in Mallorca', which the locals, labelled as thieves and savages, still gleefully sell to visitors.
 It is said however that Chopin worked on some of his finest pieces during this very winter in Mallorca.

 Valldemossa is also the birthplace of Santa Catalina Thomas, Mallorca's patron saint.
 A peasant girl born in 1531, she became a nun in Palma and was renowned for her humility.
 Catalina died in 1574, was beatified in 1792 and achieved sainthood in 1935.
 Almost every home in Valldemossa has a plaque imploring her prayers and her birthplace at Carrer Rectoria 5 has been turned into a shrine.